siddhant-vij/Backup-and-Restore-Utility/README.md

 ## Future Improvements

-- **Disk Space Checks**: Warn user if not enough disk space is available for backup.
 - **Differential Backups**: Only back up files that have changed since the last (full) backup.
 - **Incremental Backups**: Only back up files that have changed since the last (any) backup.
 - **Priority Backups**: Allow setting priority for specific files or directories in backup.